RLJack1/CCPROG3-MP/README.md

 # CCPROG3-MP
 ### MEGAN STATUS CHECK
 - rigorously test and debug
-- fix file calls (3)
-- add a way to error catch menu navigation when no vm is initialized yet
-- make saveToFile default to vm history
+- add money saves in writeVMHistory
+- currently untested: writeTransacHistory() and saveRestock() -> waiting on userChoice()
+- i realize our item cap is too little for the recipes (for mco2 na)
-- finish javadoc for VendingMachine and MoneyHandler
+- finish javadoc and uml and help w test cases
-- update uml

 ### RENZO STATUS CHECK
 - TODO: Make test Script and debug based on megan's findings
 - Address comments

-### MCO1 REMAINING
-- userselect for item
-- denomination null
+- userChoice()
-- file inconsistency
+- Denomination overhaul